GuanceCloud/datakit/internal/export/doc/en/inputs/flameshot.md

 tags      :
   - 'java'
   - 'async-profiler'
+  - 'py-spy'
+  - 'python'
   - 'profiling'
   - 'flameshot'
 ---

 Flameshot is a lightweight automated profiling tool running in Sidecar mode.
-It monitors the resource usage (CPU/Memory) of target processes and automatically triggers underlying Profilers (such as `async-profiler`) when preset thresholds are reached, enabling non-intrusive on-site snapshot collection.
+It monitors the resource usage (CPU/Memory) of target processes and automatically triggers underlying Profilers (such as `async-profiler` and `py-spy`) when preset thresholds are reached, enabling non-intrusive on-site snapshot collection.

 ---